ericnost/web-observatory/README.md

 Processes the JSON output of a crawl into a pandas DataFrame.

 ### `crawl`
-Not implemented yet.
-`!scrapy crawl digcon_crawler -O output.json --nolog
+Not implemented as a module yet, but it can be run through a command like `!scrapy crawl digcon_crawler -O output.json --nolog`

 ### `search_merge`
 Merges Google searches and crawl results.